wp-plugins/simple-download-monitor/readme.txt

 maintenance.
 Unfortunately, it is not possible to contain both PHP 4 and 5 code in a single file without sacrificing readability.

-In the distribution archive you will find a ZIP archive containing a PHP 4 version of the plugin.
+In the distribution archive you will find a 7Z archive containing a PHP 4 version of the plugin.
 Just extract it over your existing Simple Download Monitor installation to get PHP 4 compatibility.
+(You can extract the archive using 7-Zip, http://www.7-zip.org )

-Please note that this rewrite was only tested on PHP 5, where it does work (PHHP 5 is backwards compatible with PHP 4), but it may not work on a real PHP 4 as I have no test machine for it.
+Please note that this rewrite was only tested on PHP 5, where it does work (PHP 5 is backwards compatible with PHP 4), but it may not work on a real PHP 4 as I have no test machine for it.
 But I will fix any errors that are reported to me.